 Supporting delivery of CPM File Transfer initiation requests to more than one Device for a CPM User.

+Supporting cancellation of CPM File Transfer invitations once one Device has accepted the request.

 Supporting delivery of CPM Standalone Messages to more than one Device for a CPM User.

 Supporting the notification of a deferred CPM Standalone Message to more than one Device, when notifications are enabled by the CPM User or service provider policies.